 • You will be “in the driver’s seat” of your cases with careful guidance from seasoned practitioners.
 This means you will write the briefs and perform oral advocacy in court or before administrative agencies.

-• The seminar focuses on skills and the particular vulnerabilities of the veteran community (e.g. race, disability, trauma).
-Students will gain lawyering skills transferable to any area of legal practice, including interviewing, counseling, fact investigation, cross-cultural lawyering and case theory.
-Students will be equipped with the transferable skill of learning a new area of law.
+• The seminar focuses on skills and the particular vulnerabilities of the homeless and veteran community (e.g. race, disability, trauma).
+You will gain lawyering skills transferable to any area of legal practice. and will be equipped with the ability to learn a new area of law.
 A complete set of learning objectives is available upon request.

 • Students are grouped in teams of at least two for case work.
 Each team will be assigned a primary faculty supervisor with whom you will meet weekly for at least an hour outside of seminar.
 Your instructors will assist you to learn from your experiences through reflection and self-assessment.

 • The clinic will be offered on a 4, 5, or 6 unit basis.
 Students enrolling in 4 credits should expect to spend 10-12 hours on their field work (cases and/or projects).

 Units: 4 (With permission prior to the start of the semester clinic faculty will consider offering an addition 1 or 2 credits)